Cazzy-Aporbo/velvet-python/README.md

 I began this project after realizing most Python resources fall into two extremes: oversimplified tutorials that don't scale, or production code too complex for learning.
 This repository bridges that gap with real, working code that demonstrates exactly how concepts perform in practice.

-I use this space to measure learn from previous projects, andd to create interactive visualizations that make complex concepts intuitive.
+I use this space to improve upon previous projects, and to create interactive visualizations that make complex concepts intuitive.
 When I claim asyncio handles 10,000 connections efficiently, I prove it with benchmarks you can reproduce.

 </div>